- The Fiscal

 The extraordinary measures that the Treasury can use include:

-Once a debt limit impasse is resolved, the funds listed above would be made whole so that beneficiaries are unaffected.
+Once a debt ceiling impasse is resolved, the funds listed above would be made whole so that beneficiaries are unaffected.

-Debt limit impasses can increase federal borrowing costs, threaten the U.S. credit rating, and cause measurable damage to our economy.
-For example, waiting to address the debt limit in 2011 led to a number of such consequences:
+Debt ceiling impasses can increase federal borrowing costs, threaten the U.S. credit rating, and cause measurable damage to our economy.
+For example, waiting to address the debt ceiling in 2011 led to a number of such consequences:

 Image credit: Anna Moneymaker/Getty Images